dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 ### Keyed services

 .NET Aspire integrations also support keyed dependency injection.
-In this scenario, the service name for keyed dependency injection will be the same as the connection name:
+In this scenario, the service name for keyed dependency injection is the same as the connection name:

 ```csharp
 builder.AddKeyedNpgsqlDataSource(